Looking better is feeling better

 How long do I have to return my order?

-For nonprescription sunglasses there is a 30-day return policy if they are in new condition and show no signs of wear and tear.
-For prescription lenses all sales are final, the frames can be restyled once at your insurance company’s discretion.
+Frames and lenses all sales are final, the frames can be restyled once at your insurance company’s discretion.
 For contact lenses you have 90 days from the purchase date to return your boxes, they must be unopened and not damaged or written on.